jewelshkjony/Extensions/README.md

 <li> <a href="https://github.com/jewelshkjony/AppnextAds">AppnextAds</a> - An extension to monetize your application with Appnext Ads.

 <li> <a href="https://github.com/jewelshkjony/MaioAds">MaioAds</a> - An extension to monetize your application with Maio Ads.

+## Others

+<li> <a href="https://github.com/jewelshkjony/LabelView">LabelView</a> - An extension to make label view in your view component.

+<li> <a href="https://github.com/jewelshkjony/ImgToAscii">ImgToAscii</a> - An extension to convert image to ascii.

+<li> <a href="https://github.com/jewelshkjony/WordToSpan">WordToSpan</a> - An extension to create a link url, mail, mention, tag and text highlighter in textview.

+<li> <a href="https://github.com/jewelshkjony/UrlEmbedder">UrlEmbedder</a> - An extension to embed URL into any view or recycler view.

+<li> <a href="https://github.com/jewelshkjony/InstallReferrer">InstallReferrer</a> - Play Install Referrer Library (2.2)

+<li> <a href="https://github.com/jewelshkjony/Lottie">Lottie</a> - An extension to show Lottie animation into your application.

+<li> <a href="https://github.com/jewelshkjony/ShakeDetector">ShakeDetector</a> - An extension to detect device shake for Kodular, Niotron, App Inventor and it's other distributions.

+<li> <a href="https://github.com/jewelshkjony/ScreenshotTaker">ScreenshotTaker</a> - An extension to take screenshot from device screen.